Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Four-point higher-spin amplitudes

+We can now begin to present the explicit form of all local four-point higher-spin amplitudes.
+Even though, as pointed out above, a given amplitude generally admits several equivalent representations, we choose a canonical one by maximising the quantity $d$, namely

+As discussed above, the representation with maximal $d$ makes locality manifest, with the only poles arising from the physical propagators.

-We can now begin to present the explicit form of all local higher-spin amplitudes.
-When the conditions \eqref{total_conditions} are satisfied for $k=0$, self-consistent local quartic vertices are allowed.
-These correspond to the solution of the homogeneous quartic constraint and lead to the following amplitudes:
+\paragraph{Quartic amplitudes from quartic vertices.} When the conditions \eqref{total_conditions} are satisfied for $k=0$, local quartic vertices are allowed.
+These correspond to the solution of the homogeneous quartic constraint studied above and lead to the following amplitudes: